40net-cloud/fortinet-azure-solutions/FortiGate/Terraform/VNET-Peering/README.md

 ![VNET peering design](images/fgt-ha-vnet-peering.png)

 This Terraform template can also be used to extend or customize based on your requirements.
 Additional subnets besides the one's mentioned above are not automatically generated.
-By adapting the Terraform templates you can additional subnets and/or which also require their own routing tables and VNET peering configuration.
+By adapting the Terraform templates you can add additional subnets and/or which also require their own routing tables and VNET peering configuration.

 # Deployment